photoprism/photoprism-docs/docs/user-guide/faq.md

     If you have videos, always enable JSON sidecar files so that video metadata such as date, location, codec, and duration can be indexed and searched.

+??? question "Which metadata sidecar files are supported?"
+    Currently, three types of metadata file formats are supported:

+    #### JSON ####

+    If not disabled via `PHOTOPRISM_DISABLE_EXIFTOOL` or `--disable-exiftool`, [Exiftool](https://exiftool.org/) is used to automatically create a JSON sidecar for each media file. **In this way, embedded XMP and video metadata can also be indexed.**
+    Native metadata extraction is limited to common Exif headers.
+Note that this causes small amount of overhead when indexing for the first time.

+    JSON files can also be useful for debugging, as they contain the full metadata and can be processed with common development tools and text editors.

+    *Metadata JSON files exported from Google Photos can be read as well.
+Support for more schemas may be added over time.*

+    #### YAML ####

+    Unless disabled via `PHOTOPRISM_DISABLE_BACKUPS` or `--disable-backups`, PhotoPrism automatically creates/updates [human-friendly YAML sidecar files](../developer-guide/technologies/yaml.md) during indexing and after manual editing of fields such as title, date, or location.
+They serve as a backup in case the database (index) is lost, or when folders are synchronized with a remote instance.

+    Like JSON, [YAML](../developer-guide/technologies/yaml.md) files can be opened with common development tools and text editors.
+However, changes are not synchronized with the original index, as this could overwrite existing data.

+    #### XMP ####

+    XMP (Extensible Metadata Platform) is an XML-based metadata container format [developed by Adobe](https://www.adobe.com/products/xmp.html).
+    It provides many more fields (as part of embedded models like Dublin Core) than Exif.
+This also makes it difficult - if not impossible - to provide full support.
+Reading title, copyright, artist, and description from XMP sidecar files is implemented as a proof-of-concept, [contributions are welcome](../developer-guide/metadata/xmp.md).
+Indexing of embedded XMP is only possible via Exiftool, see above.

 ??? question "Some files seem hidden, where are they?"